 Being a Potterhead, the solution for everything is a Harry Potter Readathon.
 Well, not technically, but you get the point, right?
 No matter how many unread books on my bookshelf are waiting for me to grab them finally, I still keep finding my way back to the Harry Potter books.
 It’s the perfect fantasy series that not only contains J.K.
-Rowling‘s master storytelling, but the books also teach you some outstanding lessons on friendship, loyalty, bravery, and strength.
+Rowling‘s master storytelling, but the books also teaches you some outstanding lessons on friendship, loyalty, bravery, and strength.

 Harry Potter Books in Order!
 (And Review)